Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Introduction

-Given that no prior study investigates the forecasting ability of the hierarchical-type factor models, we assess the performance of the distinct versions of our model in terms of the factor set and asymmetric dynamics, comparing them with the benchmark cDCC model, the Realized Beta GARCH model (\cite{hansen2014realized}), and its 3-FF extension (\cite{https://doi.org/10.48550/arxiv.2012.02708}).
+Given that no prior study investigates the forecasting ability of the hierarchical-type factor models, we assess the statistical and economic performance of the proposed model family, which incorporates distinct underlying factor sets with/out the focus on asymmetric effects, alongside the benchmark cDCC model and the Realized Beta GARCH model (\cite{hansen2014realized}).
+In addition to modelling the dynamics of daily returns and adopting intra-daily realized measures, we also use monthly returns and construct realized measures via daily data in order to test the models for much longer periods.

-To perform empirical evaluations of the models, we utilize the data from a Kenneth French library on the three Fama-French (FF) factors (\cite{fama1993common}), i.e., market risk, size, and value, together with the momentum factor (\cite{carhart1997persistence}), coupled with Yahoo Finance time series of the daily and monthly adjusted prices for a selected cross-section of individual assets, including all the stocks that belong to the S\&P500 Index during the entire sample period from January 1962 until January 2023, i.e., \(T = 732\). \\ Statistical evaluation criteria consist of the in-sample fit and out-of-sample forecast loss functions, i.e., the Euclidean distance (ED) and Frobenius norm (FN).
-From the economic point of view, we focus on the global minimum variance portfolio (GMVP) optimization as the corresponding weights are determined solely by forecasts of the conditional covariance matrices over the given investment horizon.
-In this regard, the models are evaluated in terms of the forecasted conditional portfolio volatility.
-In order to formally determine whether the quality of the forecasts differs significantly across the models, we apply the model confidence set (MCS) procedure of \cite{hansen2011model}, which allows us to identify the subset of models that contains the best forecasting model given a pre-specified level of confidence.
-We also consider some typical features of the implied portfolio allocations, such as portfolio turnover rates and the short-selling proportion.
-Finally, we examine the economic significance of differences in portfolio volatility via a utility-based framework of \cite{fleming2001economic,fleming2003economic}.
+To perform empirical evaluations of the models at the daily vs. monthly frequency, we utilize the data from a Kenneth French library on the three Fama-French (FF) factors (\cite{fama1993common}), i.e., market risk, size, and value, together with the momentum factor (\cite{carhart1997persistence}), coupled with Yahoo Finance time series of the daily and monthly adjusted prices for a selected cross-section of individual assets, including all the stocks that belong to the S\&P500 Index during the entire sample period from January 1962 until January 2023, i.e., \(T = 732\).
+Concerning the intraday vs. daily analyses from January 2, 2014, to December 30, 2022, i.e., \(T=2266\), we adopt the intra-daily series on the same set of individual assets and build the high-frequency (HF) returns and corresponding realized measures for the analogous factor set based on the intraday exchange traded fund (ETF) data.